benjamin421/thebenjamin/content/research/freeenergyaging.md

 ![Image of redundant pathway explanation](/img/redundancy.png)

 Over time, examples like the one pictured above become less and less the case.
-Our biological networks decrease in complexity[^7], and therefore their redundancy throughout time.
+Our biological networks decrease in complexity[^7], and futhermore their redundancy throughout time.
 With this decrease in redundancy comes too a decrease in resilience to potential stressors and harmful interventions.

 ![Image of decrease in redundancy over time](/img/katephoto.png) _Photo courtesy of [Kate Crosby](https://scholar.google.com/scholar?q=author:%22Crosby%20Kate%22) after I explained these ideas._